How To Start Your Fall Garden In Georgia

 • Greenhouse plastic

 Drive the rebar into the ground at equal lengths along the outside of your garden.
 Each rebar should be directly across from its neighbor.
 Next, slide one end of the PVC pipe over the rebar.
-Then bed the PVC and slide it over the opposite rebar, creating an arch.
+Then, bed the PVC and slide it over the opposite rebar, creating an arch.
 Repeat this process with the other rebars.
 Finally, drape the plastic sheet over your arched frame and secure the ends of the plastic sheet with rope or zip ties so that it looks like a bag of bread.
 That’s it!
-Now your plants will be protected from frost and the harsh cold of winter.
+Now, your plants will be protected from frost and the harsh cold of winter.

 Which Plants To Plant?